4less/cc-bioinformatics-r/{{ cookiecutter.repo_name }}/README.md

 2. Install renv if needed: `R -e "install.packages('renv')"`.
 3. From the project root: `just setup` to install/restore R packages.
 It also snapshots explicitly so the lockfile stays in sync.
 4. Add packages with `R -e "renv::install('pkg')"`, then `just snapshot` to record them (snapshot is explicit, so it captures everything installed in the project library).

+If you choose `use_git = "yes"` when rendering, the template will run `git init` and make an initial commit automatically (skipped if git is unavailable).
 5. Run your own recipes via `just` (see the `justfile` for examples).

 ## Task runner (`just`)